 In her published work, she has concentrated especially on linguistic research on Greek papyri and Greek grammar.
 She has developed new digital approaches for studying Greek papyri, gaining influences from digital research of languages, papyrology and Greek linguistics.

 Dahlgren (PhD, University of Helsinki) works on the language contact between post-classical Greek and Egyptian, focusing on the phonological transfer from Egyptian to the second language Greek spoken in Egypt.
 She works mainly with papyrological material, using her knowledge of phonological typology and contact linguistics to analyse the nonstandard variation existent in the documentary Greek material.
-Her international contacts with Coptologists gave her resources to argue Egyptian phonological impact onto Greek nonstandard orthography in Egypt, the subject of her PhD dissertation.
-In her post-doctoral career she is concentrating on studying Greek in Egypt as a contact variety, Egyptian Greek.
-Her combined education of Greek and linguistics give her ample skills for linguistically studying the Greek/Egyptian language contact.
+Her international contacts with Coptologists gave her resources to argue Egyptian phonological impact on Greek nonstandard orthography in Egypt, the subject of her PhD dissertation.
+In her post-doctoral career, she is concentrating on studying Greek in Egypt as a contact variety, Egyptian Greek.
+Her combined education in Greek and linguistics give her ample skills for linguistically studying the Greek/Egyptian language contact.

 In her published work, she has concentrated on studying the various aspects related to the phonological level of the language contact between Greek and Egyptian.

-Henriksson is a doctoral student at the University of Helsinki, working in the fields of Ancient Greek linguistics, theoretical phonology and Digital Humanities.
+Henriksson is a post-doctoral student at the University of Helsinki, working in the fields of Ancient Greek linguistics, theoretical phonology and Digital Humanities.
 His background is in Ancient Greek philology (MA, 2012) as well as software development, with more than 10 years of professional experience in programming both in and outside of academia.